TheRealCodeVoyage/JS_Frameworks_and_Servers/docs/labs/Lab2.md

   const start = Date.now()
   await next()
   const ms = Date.now() - start
-  // Add a response header so we can see timings in Thunder Client c.header('X-Response-Time', `${ms}ms`)
+  // Add a response header so we can see timings in curl or other clients c.header('X-Response-Time', `${ms}ms`)
 })